swcarpentry/python-novice-inflammation/03-lists.md

 > Which do you find easier to read?
 > ## Nested loops in list comprehension {.callout}
 >
-> Use a loop inside a list to perform basic and complex list manipulations in a straight forward way.
+> Usage of a loop inside a list to perform basic and complex list manipulations in a straight forward way.
 >
 >
 > Let’s say we create two lists of integers,
-> list1 contains also numbers but will be treated as strings because each number is quoted ‘’.
+> list1 contains numbers but will be treated as strings because each number is quoted ‘’
 > list2 contains numbers which will be treated as integers
 >
 > ~~~ {.python}